toyboot4e/rust-fna3d/docs/tips.md

 ## Cargo

-Use nightly version of `cargo doc` to build the document.
-It's for the [Infra Rustdoc Links](https://rust-lang.github.io/rfcs/1946-intra-rustdoc-links.html) feature.
-Crates.io also uses it by default.
+Crates.io also uses the nightly version of `cargo doc`.
+If you like the [Infra Rustdoc Links](https://rust-lang.github.io/rfcs/1946-intra-rustdoc-links.html) feature, use nightly `cargo doc` in local, too!.

 ## Graphics